Subdiffusion of sticky dendrimers in an associative polymer network: Results and discussion

 At a fixed concentration, increasing the sticker strength $\epsilon_{\textrm{d}}$ has a significant impact on the MSD of the sticky dendrimer as shown in Figure~\ref{fig:msd_sticky}(b).
-At short and long times, sticky dendrimers exhibit normal diffusive motion like nanoparticles~\cite{cai2011mobility,cai2015hopping} and non-sticky dendrimers.
+At short and long times, sticky dendrimers exhibit normal diffusive motion like nanoparticles~\citep{cai2011mobility,cai2015hopping} and non-sticky dendrimers.
 However, subdiffusive behaviour ($\alpha < 1$) is observed at intermediate times at low concentrations (where normal diffusion was observed otherwise).
 For small $\epsilon_{\textrm{d}}$, the dendrimer behaves similar to a non-sticky dendrimer, with almost no effect on its MSD.
 This behaviour parallels trends observed in the radius of gyration, where weak interactions do not significantly alter dendrimer size.
 As $\epsilon_{\textrm{d}}$ increases, the number of binding and unbinding events decreases and the dendrimer remains attached to the network for longer durations.
 This extended residence time results in a slower diffusion rate.
 The onset of subdiffusion is observed even when the size of the dendrimer is smaller than the network correlation length (which is true at low concentrations), indicating that it is the dendrimer-linear chain interactions that primarily influence sticky dendrimer dynamics.

 To understand the effect of the number of stickers, we varied $s_{\mathrm{d}}$ at a constant $\epsilon_{\textrm{d}}$.
 Reducing $s_{\mathrm{d}}$ increases the number of potential binding sites available to the dendrimer.
 This leads to a decrease in the MSD, though the effect is less pronounced compared to changes in sticker strength (shown in Figure~\ref{fig:msd_sticky}(c)).
-The effect of $\epsilon_{\textrm{d}}$ and $s_{\mathrm{d}}$ on sticky dendrimers is similar across different dendrimer architectures as shown in Section~S6 of the SI.
-Note that the network-related parameters like the sticker strength of the network forming stickers ($\epsilon_{\textrm{N}}$) and the distance between them ($s_{\mathrm{N}}$) do not affect the dynamics of sticky dendrimers as shown in Section~S5 in the SI.
+The effect of $\epsilon_{\textrm{d}}$ and $s_{\mathrm{d}}$ on sticky dendrimers is similar across different dendrimer architectures as shown in Section~S10 of the Supporting Information.
+Note that the network-related parameters like the sticker strength of the network forming stickers ($\epsilon_{\textrm{N}}$) and the distance between them ($s_{\mathrm{N}}$) do not affect the dynamics of sticky dendrimers as shown in Figures S8 and S9 in the Supporting Information.